-Since 1989, the General Assembly has authorized bonds totaling \$852 million for various academic facilities for USM.
-Of this amount, \$32.0 million was authorized by the 2014 General Assembly for academic facilities (Chapter 575, Laws of Maryland, 2014).
+Since 1989, the General Assembly has authorized bonds totaling \$906.5 million for various academic facilities for USM.
+Of this amount, \$54.5 million was authorized by the 2015 General Assembly for academic facilities (Chapter 471, Laws of Maryland, 2015).

-In fiscal year 2014, the total new debt issued for academic and auxiliary facilities was \$139.9 million.
-USM reports its bond debt outstanding at \$1,269,010,986 at June 30, 2014.
+In fiscal year 2015, there was no need to issue new debt for academic and auxiliary facilities, since the proceeds of the January 2014 revenue bond issue had not yet been fully spent.
+USM reports its bond debt outstanding at \$1,128,544,471 (at par value) at June 30, 2015.
 Of this outstanding amount, USM has \$35.0 million of variable rate bonds outstanding with a five year interest reset.
 The University System has not used interest rate exchange agreements or guaranteed investment contracts.
-Projected issuances through fiscal year 2020 are shown in Table 4.
+Projected issuances through fiscal year 2021 are shown in Table 4.

 The bonds are rated as follows: Fitch Ratings, AA+; S&P, AA+; and Moody's, Aa1.
-All ratings have a stable outlook.
-USM Credit strengths include strong state operating and capital support, sound financial operations and a large, diverse revenue base.
+All ratings have a stable outlook, except S&P, which has the System on a negative outlook.
+USM credit strengths include strong state operating and capital support, sound financial operations and a large, diverse revenue base.
 Credit challenges noted by the rating agencies include potential increased nationwide competition for high school graduates and State budget pressure.
-According to a 2013 report, Moody's median rating for 212 public universities is A1.
+According to a 2015 report, Moody's median rating for 211 public universities is A1.